Nub Theory Explained

-But first lets try and understand what this nub even is we are looking at and for!
+But first lets try and understand what the nub is and what we look for!

-Simple form: I will try to refrain from getting all medical terminology-y and making your eyes roll in the back of your head on trying to understand on how these itty bitty bits we refer to as baby’s nub actually develops and compare it to easy and practical terms that anyone could understand instead.
+Simple form: I will try to refrain from getting all medical terminology-y trying to understand on how these itty bitty bits we refer to as baby’s nub actually develops and compare it to easy and practical terms that anyone could understand instead.
 Hopefully!
 Fingers crossed!

-If you have a basic understanding of what boys and girls have you have a good start Basic mature developed genital premise: Girls clitoris's are enveloped by the labia and stay straight out pointing to our dainty little feet and Boys penis’s (peni) remain outside of the body and sometimes like to rise up, pointing straight up or towards their big wonderful heads and man brains.
+If you have a basic understanding of what boys and girls have, you have a good start.
+Basic mature developed genital premise: Girls' clitoris are enveloped by the labia and stay straight out pointing to our dainty little feet and Boys penis' (peni) remain outside of the body and sometimes like to rise up, pointing straight up or towards their big wonderful man brains.
 This right here is the very core of the nub theory and angle of the dangle.
 Straight and flat pointing out toward the feet = girlish…rising or pointing up at a relative angle = boyish.
+I always like to say that genitals are like snowflakes, no 2 are exactly alike!
 See?
 Even your 90 year Grandpa could understand this!

-Gender guessing with the nub increases accuracy as you hit 13 wks, and is at its very lowest of accuracy in the 11th week.
+Gender guessing with the nub increases in accuracy as you hit 13 weeks, and is at its very lowest of accuracy in the 11th week.